pablo-gf/liboqs/tests/ct_tooling/README.md

 - liboqs build: auto (with optimizations), and generic
 - Optimization flags: -O0, -O1, -O2, -O3, -Os, -Ofast, -O2 -fno-tree-vectorize, and -O3 -fno-tree-vectorize

-Note that ValgrindVarlat tests can be compiled using both gcc and clang, while MemSan is only native to the clang compiler.
+Note that Valgrind-Varlat tests can be compiled using both gcc and clang, while MemSan is only native to the clang compiler.
 This leaves the following possible configurations for each of the optimization flags:

 <table>
   <thead>
     <tr>
       <th></th>
-      <th colspan="4">ValgrindVarlat</th>
+      <th colspan="4">Valgrind-Varlat</th>
       <th colspan="2">MemSan</th>
     </tr>
     <tr>